Paul M. Erwin Music Scholarship

 We start accepting applications on January 15

-The $500 scholarship is awarded to a high school student, residing in the ME-NH-MA seacoast region and Rutland County, VT, to support musical endeavors, such as: music camp, new instrument/equipment, lessons, tuition, etc. The application is due March 1; the award(s) will be announced in April/May, and will be publicly presented at a summer concert in the seacoast region.
+This year, in 2020, the Seacoast Wind Ensemble will award a total of $2,000 in scholarship money, to a yet-to-be-determined number of applicants.
+The scholarship is open to a high school student, residing in the ME-NH-MA seacoast region and Rutland County, VT, to support musical endeavors, such as: music camp, new instrument/equipment, lessons, tuition, etc. The application is due March 1; the award(s) will be announced in April/May, and will be publicly presented at a summer concert in the seacoast region.
 Awardees will be invited to play in the appropriate section of the ensemble during the concert where scholarship is presented.

 Current, entering, or graduating high school students